 - What are the basic actionable steps and timeline?

 - Who is involved in the project? (individual students, student groups, majors, department sponsorship, if applicable).

 - Who will be your advisor?
 You will be required to work with a faculty, staff, or professional campus mental health advisor who will provide guidance regarding sensitive issues that students may raise.

 - Expected outcomes.
 Refer to literature and/or research that supports the impact of your idea.

 - Evaluation process

-- Budget (include other funding sources)
+- Budget (include other funding sources if applicable)

 No worries if you don’t have all the details worked out yet.
 If your innovative idea is accepted, Well-Being at Stanford will help you further develop your proposal.